juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ### Images

 You can include JPG, JPEG or PNG images.
-Including SVG or PDF does not allow for alternative text.
+At present, including SVG or PDF does not allow for alternative text so would not be accessible.
 See below about TikZ/xypic.

 ```
 \begin{figure}\label{fig1}